AbuSalehFaysal/my-journey-to-product-management/README.md

 **🔹 Project Management:**
 On the other hand, these never-ending product cycles are executed through measurable **projects**.
 A project manager is responsible for **resource budgeting, task allocation, timelines, and strategies** to accomplish specific goals within a defined timeframe.
 While product management focuses on the **"what and why,"** project management ensures the **"how and when."**

 ---

+## Roles and Responsibilities of a Product Manager

+In simple words, a PM:

+✅️ Defines product vision, roadmaps, and strategies.
+✅️ Gathers customer requirements and prioritizes them.
+✅️ Works with teams such as sales, marketing, and engineering to fulfill those requirements.

+---